-5.7 Digital Audio and Control Interface
+6.3.13 Digital Audio and Control Interface

-5.7.1 Digital Audio Interface
+6.3.13.1 Digital Audio Interface

-Audio data is transferred between the host processor and the TLV320DAC3100-Q1 via the digital audio data serial interface, or audio bus.
-The audio bus on this device is very flexible, including left- or rightjustified data options, support for I2S or PCM protocols, programmable data-length options, a TDM mode for multichannel operation, very flexible master/slave configurability for each bus-clock line, and the ability to communicate directly with multiple devices within a system.
+Audio data is transferred between the host processor and the TLV320DAC3100 device through the digital audio data, serial interface, or audio bus.
+The audio bus on this device is very flexible, including left- or right-justified data options, support for I2S or PCM protocols, programmable data length options, a TDM mode for multichannel operation, very flexible master and slave configurability for each bus-clock line, and the ability to communicate with multiple devices within a system directly.

-The audio bus of the TLV320DAC3100-Q1 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
+The audio bus of the TLV320DAC3100 device can be configured for left-justified or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
 These modes are all MSB-first, with data width programmable as 16, 20, 24, or 32 bits by configuring page 0 / register 27, bits D5-D4.
-In addition, the word clock and bit clock can be independently configured in either master or slave mode for flexible connectivity to a wide variety of processors.
-The word clock is used to define the beginning of a frame, and may be programmed as either a pulse or a square-wave signal.
+In addition, the word clock and bit clock can be independently configured in either master or slave mode, for flexible connectivity to a wide variety of processors.
+The word clock defines the beginning of a frame, and can be programmed as either a pulse or a square-wave signal.
 The frequency of this clock corresponds to the DAC sampling frequency.

-The bit clock is used to clock in and clock out the digital audio data across the serial bus.
-When in master mode, this signal can be programmed to generate variable clock pulses by controlling the bit-clock divider in page 0 / register 30 (see Figure 5-20).
-The number of bit-clock pulses in a frame may need adjustment to accommodate various word lengths, as well as to support the case when multiple TLV320DAC3100-Q1s may share the same audio bus.
+The bit clock is used to clock-in and clock-out the digital audio data across the serial bus.
+When in master mode, this signal can be programmed to generate variable clock pulses by controlling the bit-clock divider in page 0 / register 30 (see Figure 6-19).
+The number of bit-clock pulses in a frame can require adjustment to accommodate various word lengths as well as to support the case when multiple TLV320DAC3100s share the same audio bus.

-The TLV320DAC3100-Q1 also includes a feature to offset the position of start-of-data-transfer with respect to the word clock.
-This offset can be controlled in terms of number of bit clocks and can be programmed in page 0 / register 28.
+The TLV320DAC3100 device also includes a feature to offset the position of start-of-data transfer with respect to the word clock.
+This offset is controlled in terms of number of bit-clocks and can be programmed in page 0 / register 28.

-The TLV320DAC3100-Q1 also has the feature of inverting the polarity of the bit clock used for transferring the audio data as compared to the default clock polarity used.
+The TLV320DAC3100 device also has the feature of inverting the polarity of the bit clock used for transferring the audio data as compared to the default clock polarity used.
 This feature can be used independently of the mode of audio interface chosen.
-This can be configured via page 0 / register 29, bit D3.
+This can be configured through page 0 / register 29, bit D3.

-By default, when the word clocks and bit clocks are generated by the TLV320DAC3100-Q1, these clocks are active only when the DAC is powered up within the device.
+By default, when the word clocks and bit clocks are generated by the TLV320DAC3100 device, these clocks are active only when the DACis powered up within the device.
 This is done to save power.
-However, it also supports a feature whereby both the word clocks and bit clocks can be active even when the codec in the device is powered down.
+However, it also supports a feature when both the word clocks and bit clocks can be active even when the codec in the device is powered down.
 This is useful when using the TDM mode with multiple codecs on the same bus, or when word clocks or bit clocks are used in the system as general-purpose clocks.

-5.7.1.1 Right-Justified Mode
+6.3.13.1.1 Right-Justified Mode

-The audio interface of the TLV320DAC3100-Q1 can be put into the right-justified mode by programming page 0 / register 27, bits D7-D6 = 10.
+The audio interface of the TLV320DAC3100 can enter the right-justified mode by programming page 0 / register 27, bits D7-D6 = 10.
 In right-justified mode, the LSB of the left channel is valid on the rising edge of the bit clock preceding the falling edge of the word clock.
-Similarly, the LSB of the right channel is valid on the rising edge of the bit clock preceding the rising edge of the word clock.
+Similarly, the LSB of the right channel is valid on the rising edge of the bit clock preceding the falling the rising edge of the word clock.

-Figure 5-24.
+Figure 6-23.
 Timing Diagram for Right-Justified Mode